godotengine/godot-docs/tutorials/animation/introduction.rst

    Animation length

-Now move the sprite right, to its final positon.
+Now move the sprite right, to its final position.
 You can use the Move tool in the editor or set the Transform/Position/X value in the Inspector.

 Click on the timeline header near the two-second mark in the animation panel